 The Organization can receive annual distributions of the six percent of the market value of the endowments based on the four-quarter trailing average value, net of annual administrative fees.
 However, the Organization will never receive the principal assets held by the Foundations except only to meet an emergency and with the approval by three-fourth of all the Organization and the Foundation Board of Directors.
-As of March 31, 2022, the fair value of the assets held by the Foundations amounted to \$486,460.
+As of March 31, 2023, the fair value of the assets held by the Foundations amounted to \$302,041.
 Distributions are available to fund the Organization's Learning Center and the Organization's programs that further children's education and enrichment activities.
-The Organization received no distributions during the year ended March 31, 2022.